Local moving companies in Phoenix

 Other considerations when moving to New Jersey from Phoenix

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to New Jersey.
-Get started here.
+- Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
+You can set your official move date so your mail is forwarded to New Jersey without any hiccups.
+Start here.

 Things to do in New Jersey